 Educational and vocational training institutions also have the following obligations as prescribed by the tax law:

 Was this post helpful?
 Do you have any questions?
-Share with friends, leave a comment below or get in touch with us using:
+Share with friends, leave a comment below.

 Photo Credit: Paul Bonafide Eferianor